-She is the author of The Myth of Nouveau Réalisme: Art and the Performative in Postwar France (Yale University Press, 2013) and Off-Screen Cinema: Isidore Isou and the Lettrist Avant-Garde (University of Chicago Press, 2014).
-In 2012 she served as guest curator for the exhibition Specters of Artaud: Language and the Arts in the 1950s at the Museo Nacional Centro de Arte Reina Sofía (MNCARS) in Madrid; she also served as the catalogue’s editor.
+She is the author of multiple books, including Immanent Vitalities: Meaning and Materiality in Modern and Contemporary Art (2021), which received the Frank Jewett Mather Award from the College Art Association, and Learning from Madness: Brazilian Modernism and Global Contemporary Art (University of Chicago Press, 2018) received the Arvey Foundation Book Award Honorable Mention from the Association for Latin American Art and was a Modernist Studies Association Book Prize Finalist.
+She is also author of Off-Screen Cinema: Isidore Isou and the Lettrist Avant-Garde (University of Chicago Press, 2014) and The Myth of Nouveau Réalisme: Art and the Performative in Postwar France (Yale University Press, 2013).
+In 2012 she served as guest curator for the exhibition Specters of Artaud: Language and the Arts in the 1950s at the Museo Nacional Centro de Arte Reina Sofía in Madrid; she also served as the catalogue’s editor.
 Fernando Castro, an eminent art critic in Spain, named the exhibition one of the year’s top 10 in ABC Cultural.

-Cabañas’s writings on art and film in Europe and Latin America have appeared in numerous international magazines and academic journals, including Artforum, October, Grey Room, Les Cahiers du Musée national d'art moderne, Parachute, and Oxford Art Journal.
-She has also contributed to various museum publications, among them, Mário Pedrosa (MNCARS, 2017), Jean Tinguely (Stedelijk/Kunstpalast, 2016), Mário Pedrosa, an Anthology (MoMA, 2015), Histórias da Loucura: Desenhos de Juquery (Museu de Arte de São Paulo, 2015), Gil J Wolman: I am Immortal and Alive (MACBA/Serralves, 2010), Yves Klein: With the Void, Full Powers (Walker/Hirshhorn, 2010), and Yves Klein: Corps, couleur, immatériel (Centre Georges Pompidou, 2006).
+Cabañas’s writings on art and film in Europe and Latin America have appeared in numerous international magazines and academic journals, including Artforum, October, Grey Room, Les Cahiers du Musée national d'art moderne, O que nos faz pensar, and Oxford Art Journal.
+She has also contributed to leading museums' publications, among them, Among Others: Blackness at MoMA (The Museum of Modern Art, New York, 2019), Djanira: A memória de seu povo (Museu de Arte de São Paulo, 2019), Isidore Isou (Centre Georges Pompidou, 2019), Paris pese a todo: Artistas Extranjeros 1944–1968 (Museo Reina Sofía, 2018), Laercio Redondo: Relance (Pinacoteca Estado de São Paulo, 2018), Mário Pedrosa (Museo Reina Sofía, 2018), Jean Tinguely (Stedelijk/Kunstpalast, 2016), Mário Pedrosa, an Anthology (MoMA, 2015), Histórias da Loucura: Desenhos de Juquery (Museu de Arte de São Paulo, 2015), Gil J Wolman: I am Immortal and Alive (MACBA/Serralves, 2010), and Yves Klein: With the Void, Full Powers (Walker/Hirshhorn, 2010).
 She also served as guest editor for the catalogue Seven Circles / Seven Sounds: Lothar Baumgarten, which was published by the Kunsthaus Bregenz in 2009.